-- Register for MyERAS for Residency - ERAS Tools and Worksheets for Residency Applicants - Any questions a student has about using the MyERAS Applicant Portal can be best answered by contacting the MyERAS Applicant Help Resources. - TouroCOM Administration does not have access to the student applicant site and cannot assist students with technical issues. - Please contact MyERAS for assistance in viewing uploaded documents, finalizing requests for LORs, etc. - From 2020-2023, the Electronic Residency Application Service® (ERAS®) offered a supplemental application designed to help students share more about themselves and assist program directors in finding applicants that fit their programs' setting and mission.
-Components of the supplemental ERAS application have been incorporated into the updated 2024 MyERAS application.
-There will not be a separate supplemental ERAS application for 2024.
+- Register for MyERAS for Residency - ERAS Tools and Worksheets for Residency Applicants - Any questions a student has about using the MyERAS Applicant Portal can be best answered by contacting the MyERAS Applicant Help Resources.

+- TouroCOM Administration does not have access to the student applicant site and cannot assist students with technical issues. - Please contact MyERAS for assistance in viewing uploaded documents, finalizing requests for LORs, etc.

+ERAS 2026 TIMELINE

-Contact MyERAS at: MyERAS@aamc.org 202-862-6264 Monday-Friday 8:00 a.m. - 6:00 p.m.
-ET
+Contact MyERAS at:

+MyERAS@aamc.org

+202-862-6264

+Monday-Friday